-- Procedure for linking reference designators in the BOM - Procedure for linking reference designators in the EBOM - In EBOMs, you can use mass BOM change (MBCs) to add, delete, or replace (engineering) items in the EBOM.
+- Link a single reference designator to a single (E)BOM line.
+One or more identical items on the (E)BOM line have the same reference designator. - Link multiple reference designators to a single (E)BOM line.
+The identical items on an (E)BOM line have different reference designators. - Link a single reference designator to multiple (E)BOM lines.
+Different items, on several (E)BOM lines have the same reference designator. - Link a single reference designator to multiple (E)BOM lines that contain the same item.
+In other words, identical items in multiple (E)BOMs have the same reference designator. - In EBOMs, you can use mass BOM change (MBCs) to add, delete, or replace (engineering) items in the EBOM.
 If reference designators are linked to items in the EBOM, you can also add, delete, or replace the reference designators. - You can view and maintain reference designators for a production order's estimated material lines in the Reference Designators by Estimated Material (ticst0106m000) session, which you can start from the Estimated Materials (ticst0101m000) session. - If you defined reference designators for (E)BOM lines, those reference designators are automatically present in the Reference Designators by Estimated Material (ticst0106m000) session.
 You can also define new reference designators for estimated material.